64 Educational Brain Breaks Your Students Will Love

 23. Make X’s and O’s

-Walk kids through the following exercise: Sitting in a chair with your feet on the ground and legs together, curl your body into your lap, folding yourself into a tiny O shape.
+Walk kids through the following exercise: Sitting in a chair with your feet on the ground and legs together, curl your body into your lap, folding yourself into an O shape.
 Next, open your arms and legs wide, forming an X shape with your body.
 Pull back into an O shape, then back out to an X shape.
 Repeat three times.

 24. Energize in 5, 4, 3, 2, 1